alex-way/universal-changesets/README.md

 ## TODO

 - [x] Add support for creating a new changeset
+- [ ] Plugin support for reading/writing the version to/from a file
+  - [ ] Maybe allow the cli itself to install & manage plugins? `changeset plugin install <plugin-name>`
 - [ ] Add support for publishing a changeset
 - [ ] Add support for parsing the current version from one of the supported project files
 - [ ] Add support for creating and amending a `CHANGELOG.md` file